booting

 3. LUKS2 ENCRYPTION

-I use Linux Unified Key Setup (LUKS2) to safely wrap up my BTRFS drive (discussed in §4).
+I use Linux Unified Key Setup (LUKS2) to wrap my BTRFS drive (discussed in §4) with encryption.
 For safety, I back up ⇗ the LUKS header offsite.

 Refresher: What's LUKS?
 Skip if familiar.